We Work With

 Strictly confidential We do not disclose any information from our consultations.
 This includes the identities of those with whom we work, the information they share with us, and data we gather on their behalf via classroom observations and interactions with TAs and students.

-Documented for faculty and graduate student purposes alone We provide written feedback to the colleagues with whom we consult that summarizes and documents the consultation process.
+Documented for CMU educator purposes alone We provide written feedback to the colleagues with whom we consult that summarizes and documents the consultation process.
 We do not write letters of support for reappointment, promotion or tenure, but faculty can choose to use our documentation as they see fit.

-Voluntary We do not seek out faculty or graduate students, but we are happy to meet with anyone who contacts us.
+Voluntary We do not seek out CMU educators, but we are happy to meet with anyone who contacts us.

 Contact the Eberly Center to request a confidential teaching consultation.